Divya26101993/VMawre-installation-in-windows/README.md

 ### Step 7: Verify the VMware Workstation Download

 Check to ensure the VMware Workstation file is ready to download.
 Once confirmed, double-click the file to begin the installation process.
+Ensure you’re downloading the correct version for Windows (not Linux) before proceeding.

 ![Image](https://github.com/user-attachments/assets/6e8da081-602d-485a-bbcc-bd49f3aac4df)

 Next, the VMware Workstation Setup window will open.
 Click Next to proceed, following the steps shown in the screenshots below.
+Once the download begins, it may take several minutes depending on your internet connection.
+Be patient as the file size is quite large.

 ![Image](https://github.com/user-attachments/assets/c71fa779-df66-4904-bfbb-9629adb479fe)